jantumajer/vsm/README.md

 ## Acknowledgements

-The identification of the differences between both VS-model implementations and the development of modified functions was performed as a part of following projects:
+**Development of the Oscilloscope functions in Octave would not be possible without the existence and public availability of implemetations presented by Anchukaitis et al. (2020) and Shishov et al. (2016).** The identification of the differences between both VS-model implementations and the development of modified functions was performed as a part of following projects:

    - *Alexander von Humboldt Foundation - PostDoctoral Fellowship to Jan Tumajer*
    - *Czech Science Foundation - project 19-138076S*